Mixing times for the open ASEP at the triple point: Upper bounds on the mixing time at the triple point

 \begin{lemma} Let $q$ from \eqref{def:TriplePointScaling} with $\kappa=\frac{1}{2}$ and $\psi>0$.
 Assume that the parameters $\alpha,\beta,\gamma,\delta$ satisfy the conditions \eqref{def:LiggettTypeCondition} and \eqref{eq:ScalingCondition} for some constants $\tilde{A},\tilde{C}$, and that there exist constants $C_{\textup{up}},C_{\textup{low}}>0$ such that $k,\ell$ from \eqref{eq:CondiNew} satisfy for all $N$ large enough.
 Then there exist constants $C_0,c_0>0$, depending only $\tilde{A},\tilde{C},C_{\textup{up}},C_{\textup{low}}$, such that we have for all $N$ sufficiently large

-\end{lemma} \begin{proof}[Sketch of proof] Note that by Lemma \ref{lem:Bernoulli}, there exists a constant $C_1>0$ such that for all $N$ large enough.
+\end{lemma} \begin{proof} Note that by Lemma \ref{lem:Bernoulli} and a standard moderate deviation bound, there exists a constant $C_1>0$ such that for all $N$ large enough.
 Set $T=mN^{2}\log(N)$ for some constant $m\in \N$ chosen later on.
 Recall that $M_4(s)$ and $M_0(s)$ denote the number of type $4$ and type $0$ second class particles, which have exited in $(\chi_t)_{t \geq 0}$ by time $s$ at site $1$ and site $N$, respectively.
 The same arguments as in Lemma \ref{lem:ExitMax} with a lower bound on the current of second class particles in $(\zeta_t)_{t \geq 0}$ by Lemma \ref{lem:CurrentCriticalKappaMax} yield that for some constants $c_2,c_3>0$, for all $m$ fixed, and all $N$ large enough.
 Moreover, by Lemma~\ref{lem:DiminishedMultiASEP} and Remark~\ref{rem:Diminished}, there exists a constant $C_4>0$ such that with probability at least $1-N^{-8}$ at most $C_4 \log(N)\sqrt{N}$ many type $4$ second class particles are to the left of any type $1,2,3$ second class particle in $\chi_T$, while at most $C_4 \log(N)\sqrt{N}$ many type $0$ second class particles are to the right of any type $1,2,3$ second class particle in $\chi_T$.
 Choosing now the constant $m$ in \eqref{eq:LowerM04} sufficiently large, we conclude. \end{proof}